Anxiety404/Anxiety404/readme.md

 👋 Hello there!
 I'm Jay!

-You may know me as Anxiety404, Jelly
+You may know me as Anxiety404 or Jelly

 I'm dutch!